 Supportive Housing Advisor

 The Supportive Housing Advisor administers funding and reviews the effectiveness of Non-Profit Societies responsible for the delivery of housing and support programs.
-He/She/They approves significant operating budgets that often includes multiple funding sources including health authorities, other provincial organizations, private sector philanthropy and the federal government.
-He/She/They makes recommendations regarding program implementation and provides a high degree of financial oversight and risk mitigation.
+They approve significant operating budgets that often includes multiple funding sources including health authorities, other provincial organizations, private sector philanthropy and the federal government and make recommendations regarding program implementation and provides a high degree of financial oversight and risk mitigation.

 The role provides housing program expertise through a collaborative approach that recognizes and adapts to the expertise and capacity of a range of service providers.
 The position builds and facilitates strong collaborative relationships with stakeholders and provides vision, advice, and leadership as a partner and advisor in achieving the Non-Profit provider’s mandate and BC Housing’s objectives.
 Responsibilities are performed in an environment that involves multiple stakeholders including a range of private and nonprofit advocacy groups as well as municipal, provincial, private sector and federal agencies with a range of agendas and special interests.

-Bachelor’s degree in Public Administration, Business Administration or other relevant discipline, including university level courses in non-profit society management and/or social service delivery.
+Bachelor’s degree in Social Work, Bachelor of Arts or Indigenous Studies or other relevant discipline, including university level courses in non-profit society management and/or social service delivery.

 Minimum six years’ experience at a senior level in: Non-profit society management and/or in the delivery of social services and community-based programs, preferably supporting populations who are homeless and/or live with mental health and addiction issues, developing partner/stakeholder relationships and providing advice and consultation to not-for-profit Boards and Executive regarding business and program management, and negotiation and management of contracts for service.